modelscope/data-juicer/docs/DeveloperGuide.md

                 return False
     ```

     - If Hugging Face models are used within an operator, you might want to leverage GPU acceleration.
-To achieve this, declare `self._accelerator = 'cuda'` in the constructor, and ensure that `compute_stats` and `process` methods accept an additional positional argument `rank`.
+To achieve this, declare `_accelerator = 'cuda'` in the constructor, and ensure that `compute_stats` and `process` methods accept an additional positional argument `rank`.

     ```python
     # ... (same as above)

     @OPERATORS.register_module('text_length_filter')
     class TextLengthFilter(Filter):

+        _accelerator = 'cuda'

         def __init__(self,
                     min_len: PositiveInt = 10,
                     max_len: PositiveInt = sys.maxsize,
                     *args,
                     **kwargs):
             # ... (same as above)
-            self._accelerator = 'cuda'

         def compute_stats(self, sample, rank=None):
             # ... (same as above)